-

 Are there any limitations with Citrix Application Firewall when using it on NetScaler VPX?

 Citrix Application Firewall on NetScaler VPX provides the same security protections as it does on NetScaler appliances.
-Performance or throughput of Citrix Application Firewall varies by platform.
+The performance or throughput of Citrix Application Firewall varies by platform.

 Are there any differences between NetScaler Gateway on NetScaler VPX and NetScaler Gateway on NetScaler appliances?

-Functionally, they are identical.
-NetScaler Gateway on NetScaler VPX supports all the NetScaler Gateway features available in NetScaler software release 9.1.
+Functionally, they are the same.
+NetScaler Gateway on NetScaler VPX supports all the NetScaler Gateway features available in NetScaler software release 14.1.
 However, because NetScaler appliances provide dedicated SSL acceleration hardware, it offers greater SSL VPN scalability than a NetScaler VPX instance.

-Other than the obvious difference of being able to run on a Hypervisor, how does NetScaler VPX differ from NetScaler physical appliances?
+Other than the obvious difference that NetScaler VPX can run on a hypervisor, how does it differ from NetScaler physical appliances?

 There are two main areas where customers see differences in behavior.
 The first is NetScaler VPX cannot offer the same performance as many NetScaler appliances.
 The second is that while NetScaler appliances incorporate its own L2 networking functionality, NetScaler VPX relies upon the Hypervisor for its L2 networking services.
 Generally, it does not limit how the NetScaler VPX can be deployed.
 There can be certain L2 functionality that is configured on a physical NetScaler appliance must be configured on the underlying Hypervisor.